 Nathaniel is first acquainted with us in the good news of John.
 Jesus had recently started His public service and was beginning to assemble supporters.
 As of now, Nathaniel was living in Cana (John 21:2).

-Nathaniel was one of the significant twelve pupils and apostles of Jesus Christ.
-He is depicted in the holy book as somebody who was “an Israelite to be sure, in whom there was no trickiness” (John 1:47).
+Nathaniel was one of the twelve significant pupils and apostles of Jesus Christ.
+In the holy book, he is depicted as “an Israelite to be sure, in whom there was no trickiness” (John 1:47).

 In the Bible, Nathaniel is depicted as a dedicated and faithful devotee of Jesus.
-He is an illustration of somebody who stayed focused on Jesus even notwithstanding uncertainty and incredulity.
+He illustrates somebody who stayed focused on Jesus despite uncertainty and doubt.

 - Some consider this Saint Nathan to be Bartholomew, whom Philip brought to Christ as if Nathan were the same as Bartholomew – Nathan by name, but with a nickname, or as it were, after his father, he was called Bartholomew, that is, the son of Ptolemy; for the word “cousin” in the Hebrew language is rendered “son,” as Christ also said to Saint Peter the Apostle: Blessed are you, Simon cousin Jonah, that is, the son of Jonah.

 - After receiving the fiery tongues of the Holy Spirit, it fell to his lot, together with the Apostle Philip, to go to Syria and Upper Asia to preach the word of God.
 So they both went to those parts, sometimes walking together, sometimes parting through the cities.
-And then meeting again; and with their teaching, they were bringing many people back to salvation.
+And then, meeting again; with their teaching, they brought many people back to salvation.

-- So at one time St. Philip, having separated from St. Bartholomew and gone to the parts of Asia Minor.
+- So, at one time, St. Philip separated from St. Bartholomew and went to the parts of Asia Minor.
 To preach the word of God to the savage peoples of Lydia and Mysia, God commanded St. Bartholomew, who was in other cities, to go to Philip’s help.

 Read also: Who was King Joash in the Bible?

-The call of Philip and Nathanael to teaching is kept in the primary section of John, starting in stanza 43.
+The call of Philip and Nathanael to teach is kept in the primary section of John, starting in stanza 43.
 Jesus went to Galilee and observed Philip first, who then, at that point, went to Nathanael, his companion.
 Philip will let Nathanael know that he had found “the one Moses expounded in the Law, and about whom the prophets likewise composed — Jesus of Nazareth, the child of Joseph” (John 1:45).
-Nathanael was incredulous and said, “Nazareth!
+Nathanael was skeptical.
+He said, “Nazareth!
 Could anything great at any point come from that point?”
 (Stanza 46).
-This doubt was justifiable; around then Nazareth was a dark little slope town, remote and of no result.
+This doubt was justifiable; around then, Nazareth was a dark little slope town, remote and of no result.

 Read also: How is God described in the Old Testament?

-It was not refined or alluring, an incredible inverse it was anything but a spot that anybody anticipated that the Messiah should come from.
+It was not refined or alluring, an incredible inverse.
+It was anything but a spot anybody anticipated the Messiah should come from.
 Regardless of his suspicion, Nathanael followed Philip to meet Jesus.
-At the point when the Lord saw Nathanael coming toward Him, He said, “Here really is an Israelite in whom there is no misleading”.
+When the Lord saw Nathanael coming toward Him, He said, “Here really is an Israelite in whom there is no misleading.”
 Nathanael acknowledged this depiction as evident and thought about how Jesus knew his personality, having never met him.
-Jesus made sense of: “I saw you while you were still under the fig tree before Philip referred to you as”.
-Nathanael then, at that point, quickly perceived Jesus as the Christ, considering him the “Child of God” and the “lord of Israel”.
+Jesus made sense of: “I saw you while you were still under the fig tree before Philip referred to you as.”
+At that point, Nathanael quickly perceived Jesus as Christ, considering him the “Child of God” and the “lord of Israel.”

-If you want to test your biblical knowledge about this holy apostle who is Saint Bartholomew, please access the following link: Bible Quizzes about The Holy Apostles.
+If you want to test your biblical knowledge about this holy apostle, Saint Bartholomew, please access the following link: Bible Quizzes about The Holy Apostles.